funnelfiasco/resume/bcotton-resume.md

 ## Experience

+#### Rosen Center for Advanced Computing, Purdue University
+*Research Programmer (June 2012 - present)*

+* Serve as release manager for developed applications
+* Engage with science communities to use and develop science hubs
+* Provide training and documentation to users of scientific computing tools
+* Coordinate a project to bring high performance computing to the classroom
+* Contribute to grant proposals involving high performance computing

 #### IT Systems & Operations, Purdue University
-*Systems Research Engineer (Oct.
-2009 - present)*
+*Systems Research Engineer (October 2009 - May 2012)*

-* Curate and develop Condor environment at Purdue
+* Curate and develop HTCondor distributed computing environment at Purdue
-* Create and maintain campus grid software and middleware for local and DiaGrid partner institutions
-* Participate in and support national grid computing activities (e.g. TeraGrid/XSEDE)
+* Provide systems and user support for national grid computing activities (e.g. TeraGrid/XSEDE)
+* Administer 4000 hosts as part of computing cluster and infrastructure resources
 * Provide training to internal and external audiences
+* Develop frameworks for documentation
-* Serve as Security Officer for IT Systems and Operations, representing the organization to the CISO and serving as a liason with the Networks and Security group.
+* Serve as Security Officer for IT Systems and Operations, representing the organization to the CISO and serving as a liaison with the Networks and Security group.
+* Supervise 10-12 student employees

 #### Department of Earth and Atmospheric Science, Purdue University
 *Unix Workstation Support/Systems Administrator (September 2006 - October 2009)*

+* Maintain and develop departmental Linux and Solaris servers
 * Provide support to users of Linux, Solaris, Mac OS X, and Windows platforms
 * Serve as lead for departmental IT staff and representative to department faculty and other groups on campus
 * Serve as Security Contact for department, working with University- and College-level security staff to respond to security incidents in the department
-* Hire and supervise 3-5 student employees
+* Supervise 3-5 student employees
-* Maintain and develop departmental Linux and Solaris servers
 * Approve departmental IT purchases and maintain IT budget
 * Coordinate professional development of IT staff and provide training to faculty and staff